Super Lawyers

 The New Single-Court System

-Typically, hearing locations are assigned to regional offices near where the arrest occurred.
-Our attorneys travel to these locations to represent clients and work toward resolving their cases effectively.
+Typically, the hearing location corresponds to the regional detachment closest to where the arrest occurred.
+Our attorneys are experienced in traveling to these locations to represent clients effectively and efficiently.

 Client Reviews